Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities

 As shown in Tables \ref{tab:exp4-ll} and \ref{tab:exp4-aic}, this approach led to consistent improvements across various aspects compared to the ZSP baseline used in Experiment 3.
 Most notably, the use of CoT resolved a recurring issue from Experiment 3 in which alternative-specific constants were sometimes omitted; now, all generated specifications included them.
-Furthermore, CoT prompting improved the overall model fit across all LLMs, with the exception of the open-weight Gemma 3 model.
-Specifically, all closed-weight LLMs achieved better AIC values under CoT prompting (Experiment 4, Table \ref{tab:exp4-aic}) than under the ZSP condition (Experiment 3, Table \ref{tab:exp3-aic}).
-Moreover, ChatGPT o4-mini-high, Claude 4 Opus and 4 Sonnet, and Gemini 2.5 suggested better specifications in terms of LL values.
+Furthermore, CoT prompting improved the overall model fit across most LLMs.
+Specifically, all LLMs, except Mistral le Chat and DeepSeek V3.2, achieved better AIC values under CoT prompting (Experiment 4, Table \ref{tab:exp4-aic}) than under the ZSP condition (Experiment 3, Table \ref{tab:exp3-aic}).
+Moreover, ChatGPT 4o, ChatGPT o4-mini-high, Claude 4 Opus and 4 Sonnet, and Gemini 2.5 suggested better specifications in terms of LL values.
 Despite these gains, certain limitations persisted.
-One specification from Claude 3.7 Sonnet and two specifications from DeepSeek failed to converge during estimation.
+One specification from DeepSeek V3.2 and two specifications from Mistral le Chat failed to converge during estimation.
 In addition, one specification from ChatGPT 4o and two specifications from Gemini 2.5 Flash led to at least one positive coefficient for travel time and/or travel cost, contradicting expected economic behaviour.
 Surprisingly, all specifications generated by the open-weight Gemma 3 from Google Deepmind failed to converge during estimation.
-Despite these limitations, the best-performing model overall, Specification 5 from Claude 4 Sonnet, achieved the highest log-likelihood ($-967.53$) and the lowest AIC ($1{,}963.05$) overall, demonstrating the potential of CoT prompts to guide LLMs toward more effective and interpretable model structures.
+Despite these limitations, the best-performing model overall, Specification 5 from Claude 4 Sonnet, achieved the highest log-likelihood ($-967.53$) and the lowest AIC ($1{,}963.05$), demonstrating the potential of CoT prompts to guide LLMs toward more effective and interpretable model structures.